On proving the robustness of algorithms for early fault-tolerant quantum computers: Conclusion and Outlook

 Like many quantum algorithms for phase estimation, our algorithm has a runtime that scales as ${O}(\frac{1}{\epsilon}\log{\frac{1}{\delta\epsilon}})$.
 We expect that the upper bounds obtained in the analysis are not tight and we expect that more sophisticated algorithms for phase estimation~\cite{ji2008parameter, dobvsivcek2007arbitrary, wiebe2016efficient} would have better performance.
 However, the RFE algorithm facilitates an intuitive analysis of the impact of noise on performance.
 In the most general noise setting, as long as the noise level is bounded by $\bar{\eta}$, our algorithm has a runtime that scales as ${O}(\frac{1}{\epsilon}\log{\frac{1}{\delta\epsilon}})$ at the cost of extra measurements (dependent on $\bar{\eta}$).
 We also discuss a physical setting that can be related to such a noise model.
 In the era of costly quantum error correction it will be important to weigh the cost-benefit of varying degree of quantum error correction.
 Error correction reduces $\bar{\eta}$ and therefore reduces the expected runtime, but it also comes at its own increased runtime of error correction overhead.
 Our methodology is a tool to enable researchers to explore such trade-offs.

 Towards such exploration, an important future direction is the analysis of RFE and related algorithms under more realistic noise models.
 In particular, it would be valuable to develop algorithmic noise models which are parameterized by quantities determined from the quantum device.
-This would help to make the overall methodology more predictive.
+This would help to make the overall methodology more predictive. \cite{Liang:2023dzt} demonstrates a step in this direction.

 Our work sets a foundation for future investigations of the robustness of algorithms for EFTQC.
 Other tasks, such as amplitude estimation, ground state energy estimation, and ground state property estimation, can be viewed as more-involved variants of the phase estimation task.
 They vary in the nature of the input state $\ket{\psi}$ and its relationship to the unitary $U$.

 For example, ground state energy estimation can be implemented in the setting where $\ket{\psi}$ is a superposition of eigenstates of $H$ and $U$ approximates time evolution under this Hamiltonian~\cite{lin2022heisenberg}.

-As with RFE, recent early fault-tolerant algorithms developed for these tasks have a structure that is amenable to our robustness analysis~\cite{lin2022heisenberg, zhang2022computing, wan2021randomized, dong2022ground, wang2022quantum}.
+As with RFE, recent early fault-tolerant algorithms developed for these tasks have a structure that is amenable to our robustness analysis~\cite{lin2022heisenberg, zhang2022computing, wan2022randomized, dong2022ground, wang2022quantum}.
 In each of these algorithms, the quantum computer is used to gather time signal data and properties of the signal's spectrum are estimated by postprocessing this data.
 Our methodology may be used to model error in time signal and analyze the robustness of such quantum algorithms.
 We hope that this work equips researchers with tools to navigate the era of early fault-tolerant quantum computing.

 \textbf{Acknowledgements} We thank Yiqing Zhou and Qiyao Liang for many insightful discussions during the course of this work.
-We thank Archismita Dalal, Max Radin, and Daniel Stilck França for helpful feedback on earlier versions of the manuscript and Zofia Włoczewska for help in generating figures.
+We thank Archismita Dalal, Max Radin, and Daniel Stilck França for helpful feedback on earlier versions of the manuscript and Zofia Włoczewska for help in generating figures.\\